Fatal road accident compensation

 - Get the registration number of the motor vehicle that caused the accident

 - Keep detailed records of your expenses related to the accident, including medical bills, funeral expenses and any other documents.

 If you were not in a position to note the registration number of the car that caused the accident, it is advisable you find witnesses or ask the police for help.
 If it was a hit and run, where no witnesses were available, you are still eligible for compensation under the Nominal Defendant Scheme.

 Are there limits in making a claim?

-It is important to note that hiring a fatal road accident claim attorney will increase your chances of getting the compensation.
-He has majored and gained experience in claiming compensations for car accident victims.
-They operate mostly under a no win no fee policy, where if you don’t get a compensation, you will not be asked to pay them.
+It is important to note that hiring a fatal road accident claim attorney will increase your chances of getting compensation.
+He has majored in and gained experience in claiming compensation for car accident victims.
+They operate mostly under a no win no fee policy, where if you don’t get compensation, you will not be asked to pay them.